near/docs/docs/validator/staking.md

 This message is not an error, it just means that it will create a public key for you.

 ### 1. Self Staking Validator
-If you do not plan to participate in Stakewars see the Staking to a Contract section, otherwise follow these instructions
+**Important: If you plan to participate in StakeWars skip this step and go to [Staking to a Contract](https://github.com/htafolla/docs/blob/master/docs/validator/staking.md#staking-to-a-contract-recommended-for-stakewars), otherwise follow these instructions:

 #### Stake directly to your validator